Alfresco/docs-alfresco/enterprise-viewer/latest/install/logging.md

 title: Overriding Logging Defaults
 ---

-You can override the default logging configuration in OpenContent by deploying the `log4j2-OpenAnnotate.xml` file to the configured classpath.
+You can override the default logging configuration in OpenAnnotate by deploying the `log4j2-OpenAnnotate.xml` file to the configured classpath.

 To override the default logging configuration: